zhwa/mlir-example/book/Chapter-12-Transformer.md

     return 0.5 * x * (1.0 + tanh(sqrt(2/π) * (x + 0.044715 * x^3)))
 ```

-This approximation, proposed in the original GELU paper, provides excellent accuracy while using only multiplication, addition, and tanh (which hardware and libraries optimize heavily).
+This approximation, provides excellent accuracy while using only multiplication, addition, and tanh (which hardware and libraries optimize heavily).
 MLIR's Math dialect includes `math.erf` and `math.tanh`, allowing us to choose between exact and approximate implementations.

 **Primitive Operations**.
 Rather than defining a monolithic FFN dialect operation, Chapter 12 provides primitive operations that compose to implement feedforward networks: